 Rome is the baker's buddy.
 It has a smooth blazingly bright red skin with sweet, slightly juicy flesh.
 It was discovered in Rome, Ohio in 1820.
 Usage: Primarily a cooking apple, it's flavor grows richer when baked or sauteed.

 Hybrid of the Gala and Braeburn.
-Developed in the Netherlands and planted exclusively by CMI in the U.S.
+Developed in the Netherlands and planted exclusively by Columbia Fruit and licensed partners in the U.S.

-The Kanzi apple is very Full flavored with perfect sweet-sour
+The Kanzi® brand apple is very full flavored with perfect sweet-sour

 aroma.
 One of the strongest apple flavors you will ever taste.